10 tips for creating a customer-friendly returns policy

 While the holidays are a stalwart example of retail seasonality, peak sales periods are different for each industry.
 When crafting a returns policy, it can be helpful to consider when (and why) your sales boom hits — and relaxing the rules to accommodate consumer habits.

-Using the holidays as an example, adjusting a returns window to begin after Christmas or on January 1 gives your customers (especially those early holiday shoppers) peace of mind that if their gift is a dud, the recipient won’t be stuck holding the bag.
+Using the holidays as an example, adjusting a return window to begin after Christmas or on January 1 gives your customers (especially those early holiday shoppers) peace of mind that if their gift is a dud, the recipient won’t be stuck holding the bag.

 Being more flexible after a tax-free weekend or peak seasonality for your product can create a better customer experience and repeat business, particularly when there’s typically a delay between purchase and use.